kindone/cppproptest/doc/Generators.md

 }
 ```

-There are useful helpers for creating new generators from existing ones.

-`filter` is such a helper.
-It selectively generates values that satisfies a criteria function.
-Following is an even number generator from the integer `Arbi`.
+As an `Arbitrary<T>` is also a `Generator<T>`, an arbitrary provides useful helpers for creating new generators from existing ones. `filter` is such a helper.
+It restrictively generates values that satisfy a criteria function.
+Following is an even number generator from the integer `Arbitrary`.

 ```cpp
 // generates any integers